 In assessing the realizability of the deferred tax assets, management considers whether it is probable that some portion or all of the deferred tax assets will not be realized.
 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, the Company recognized deferred tax assets for deductible temporary differences, tax losses and tax credits where it is probable that future taxable profit will allow the deferred tax asset to be recovered.
 The underlying assumptions used in forecasting future taxable income require significant judgment and take into account the Company's recent performance.

-The Company does not have US state NOL carryforwards as of March 31, 2024.
+The Company does not have US state NOL carryforwards as of March 31, 2025 and 2024.

-The Company did not have any unrecognized tax benefits in the statements of financial position as of March 31, 2024 and 2023.
+The Company's statements of financial position as of March 31, 2025 and 2024 did not include any unrealized tax benefits.